Top 10 Gay Bars & Clubs in Boston (2026)

 Pro Tip

 Boston's gay bar strip runs along Tremont Street and Columbus Avenue in the South End — you can hit most of the LGBTQ+ bars on this list on foot.
 Jacques' Cabaret in Bay Village is a 10-minute walk north.
-Blend in Fenway and dbar in Dorchester require the T or a quick rideshare.
+Blend in Dorchester and dbar (also Dorchester) require the T or a quick rideshare.

 1. Club Café